PaddlePaddle/docs/doc/fluid/advanced_usage/deploy/inference/windows_cpp_inference_en.md

 **Install Visual Studio 2015 update3**

-Install Visual Studio 2015.Please choose cusomization for the options of content to be installed and choose to install all functions about c,c++ and vc++.
+Install Visual Studio 2015.
+Please choose cusomization for the options of content to be installed and choose to install all functions about c, c++ and vc++.

 Usage of Inference demo
 ------------------------

-Decompress Paddle,Release and fluid_install_dir package.
+Decompress Paddle, Release and fluid_install_dir package.

-First enter into Paddle/paddle/fluid/inference/api/demo_ci,then create and enter into build/,finally use cmake to generate vs2015 solution file.
+First enter into Paddle/paddle/fluid/inference/api/demo_ci, then create and enter into build/, finally use cmake to generate vs2015 solution file.
 Commands are as follows:

 `cmake .. -G "Visual Studio 14 2015 Win64" -DWITH_GPU=OFF -DWITH_MKL=OFF -DWITH_STATIC_LIB=ON -DCMAKE_BUILD_TYPE=Release -DDEMO_NAME=simple_on_word2vec -DPADDLE_LIB=path_to_the_patddle\paddle_fluid.lib`